chandramoulisangabathula01/wd401/L1/M1_Submission.md

 You've been assigned to a project that involves enhancing a critical feature for a web application.
 The team places a strong emphasis on the pull-request workflow, with a focus on code reviews, merge conflict resolution, and the recent integration of CI/CD.
 As you navigate through the development task, you encounter challenges such as feedback during code reviews and discussions on effective merge conflict resolution.
 The team looks to you to demonstrate your understanding of these challenges and your ability to adapt to the added complexity of CI/CD integration.

+### App used

+i have used the sporthive application which i did in wd301 capstone now i covered the problem statement in sporthive

+**You can see a pull request named as " Enhanced sign-in feature with better error handling"**

 ### Title: Implement handleSubmit Function for User Sign-In